 - those that are constantly innovating for better health care delivery

 Dr. Tom Price obviously falls in the first group along with healthcare professionals who share the primary goal of income and profit maximization.
 Under bundled payments, orthopedic surgeons will probably see decreased income potential (their incomes exceed $500,000 per year today), especially if the care provided can be classified as “quantity over quality” under fee-for-service payments.
+Surgeons who provide shoddy service will no longer compensated for extra services that result under the fee-for-service model.

 Why Do We Care that Tom Price Hates Bundled Payments?